 We have offices located in Bucks County, Philadelphia, Quakertown, Bensalem, Bala Cynwyd, Doylestown, Jenkintown, Allentown, Easton, Mt.
 Holly, Hamilton Twp., Marlton and Piscataway

 There are numerous advantages to filing when you are in a financial predicament.
 Once your case has been filed, the harassing telephone calls, lawsuits, shutoffs, home foreclosures, bank freezes and wage garnishments will all stop.
 It protects all your assets, including savings and checking accounts from future collection efforts.
 Further, filing bankruptcy is not something you should be ashamed of or feel guilty about.
 The founding fathers of our country considered bankruptcy so important that they specifically included it in the U.S. Constitution.
 They understood that sometimes it would be necessary that there be laws in place to allow people to, when necessary, cancel their debts and get a fresh start with their lives rather than spend years and years as slaves to creditors.
 In fact, over the years, a number of famous successful athletes, entertainers and business people had to do the same thing that you may be thinking about – seek relief by filing a personal bankruptcy.

-☑ Been paying for years on credit card balances that seem to never go down?
+☑ Been paying credit card balances that seem to never go down?

-☑ Attempt to work out a payment arrangement with your creditors or mortgage company to no avail?
+☑ Attempted to work out a payment arrangement to no avail?

 ☑ Been denied for a mortgage or other line of credit?